NCCCSCI/cmce/README.md

 1. _No text_ - no materials are listed for the section, which implies the cost of materials is zero
 1. _\*\*\* One or more of the materials is a CHOICE \*\*\*_ - the cost of materials cannot be estimated
    because students have the option to choose between different materials.
 The total cost of materials will be \-\-\-.
-1. _RENTAL_ - if materials are rental-only - the cost will be reported as _RENTAL_

 Built with: <https://circleci.com/gh/chrisvfritz/vue-enterprise-boilerplate/tree/master>